-Title of Each Class of Securities to be Registered Amount to be Registered (1) Proposed Maximum Offering Price Per Share Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee (3) Common stock, \$0.01 par value per share 7,187,500 \$ 18.00 \$ 129,375,000 \$ 11,993.07
+Proposed Maximum Aggregate A Amount of Title of Each Class of Securities to be Registered Offering Price (1)(2) egistration Fee (3) Common stock, \$0.01 par value per share \$ 129,375,000 \$ 11,993.07

-- (1) Includes 937,500 shares of common stock that the underwriters have the option to purchase. - (2) Includes the aggregate offering price of additional shares that the underwriters may purchase under their overallotment option. - (3) Previously paid.
+(1) Includes shares of common stock that the underwriters have the option to purchase.

+(2) Includes the aggregate offering price of additional shares that the underwriters may purchase under their overallotment option.

+(3) Previously paid.